artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

 > [!IMPORTANT]
 > The microSD card will be completely erased when flashing the Wally SD image.
 Do not use a card containing important data.

-> [!WARNING]
-> Do not buy a random FPGA programmer or JTAG adapter.
-Use only the model specified by the instructor, since different programmers may require different OpenOCD configuration files.

 ### Repository and environment setup

 Clone the repository: